marudor/hourlycats/README.md

 Prereq:
 - oauth2 (pip install oauth2)
 - tweetpony (pip install tweetpony)
+- pillow (pip install pillow - it is a setuptool friendly fork of PIL.
+Please remove PIL before you install pillow.
+You can not use both)

 authurl.py is used to generate Access Tokens for twitter.
 Add your Consumer Token/Secret to the script. tweet.py is for actualy tweeting - same here, add your tokens.
 (Consumer and generate Access Tokens)